L-Carnitine is an incredibly popular and well-researched supplement.

 This meta-analysis looked at a bunch of studies and found that 2 grams per day of l-carnitine (a modest, normal dose) helped infertile men.

 While the fat loss research on otherwise healthy, very active people is shaky, for those with metabolic syndromes (diabetes, obesity, high blood pressure), l-carnitine does seem to promote fat loss.
+It’s a popular ingredient in “fat burner” supplements, and may help you lose body fat in conjunction with other ingredients, diet, and exercise.

 This benefit was found when researchers studied a specific, patented form of l-carnitine, CarniPure®.
 So if you want to use l-carnitine to reduce soreness and enhance recovery, look for products that contain CarniPure® l-carnitine.